Women in IT Networking at SC (WINS)

 Figure 5: WINS Finalist Home Organization Type

 Through their participation in SCinet, the WINS recipients have developed new and expanded existing technical skills.
 They have developed communication and presentation skills through the yearly report-out process.
-With over 20 report-outs on the program to date at a diverse set of regional and national conferences and workshops, the program has not only increased the awareness of the gender gap in IT, but also provided an opportunity for professional development for the WINS participants.
+With over 20 report-outs on the program to date at a diverse set of regional and national conferences and workshops, the program has not only increased the awareness of the gaps in IT, but also provided an opportunity for professional development for the WINS participants.
 The program has successfully partnered with Internet2 on their Inclusivity Initiative (I2I), with multiple WINS recipients granted I2I scholarships for the Internet2 Global Summit or Technology Exchange.
 Additionally, many RENs now have their own diversity initiatives at least partially inspired and informed by WINS.